Home / Health & Wellness Articles / Physical Health /

 - A relationship that has some uncontrollable, subconscious draw to a person.

-- When your close friends are not comfortable with the person you are seeing.
+- When your close friends or family are not comfortable being around the person you’re dating.

 What is a healthy relationship?

-It is healthy, not selfish, to be clear about, and ask for what you want and need.
+It is healthy to be clear about what you want and need.
 It is healthy to hold yourself and others accountable for their words and actions.
 Negative feelings not expressed or acted on in a healthy, constructive way will eventually poison the relationship.
 It is healthy to expect only respect and kindness from all relationships.
 You are worthy of nothing less.
 It is okay to desire and seek intimacy within healthy boundaries.
-Control and abuse in love is not normal.
-Tolerating toxic behavior is not acceptable.
-Positive words alone will not make a relationship.
-Actions should match words.
+Control and abuse in love are not normal.